paulmillr/noble-hashes/README.md

 Implementing a userspace CSPRNG to get resilient to the weakness is even worse: there is no reliable userspace source of quality entropy.

+### Quantum computers

+Cryptographically relevant quantum computer, if built, will allow to utilize Grover's algorithm to break hashes in 2^n/2 operations, instead of 2^n.

+This means SHA256 should be replaced with SHA512, SHA3-256 with SHA3-512, SHAKE128 with SHAKE256 etc.

+Australian ASD prohibits SHA256 and similar hashes [after 2030](https://www.cyber.gov.au/resources-business-and-government/essential-cyber-security/ism/cyber-security-guidelines/guidelines-cryptography).

 ## Speed

 Benchmarks measured on Apple M1 with macOS 12.